jonnonz1/nz-statute-book/acts/public/1992/electricity-act-1992.md

 (3) Within 1 month after receiving a copy of the objection or within any further period that the Environment Court allows, the other party to the dispute must send to the Environment Court and serve on the objector a reply to the objection containing matters that are appropriate having regard to the objection made and to any practice directions issued by the Environment Court.
 (4) The Environment Court must inquire into the objection and, for that purpose, may conduct a hearing at any time and place it appoints.
 (5) The Environment Court must give not less than 15 working days' notice of any time and place so appointed to the objector and to the other party to the dispute.
-(6) The Environment Court has power to make a declaration as if the proceeding had been brought under sections 637 to 640 of the Natural and Built Environment Act 2023.
+(6) The Environment Court has power to make a declaration as if the proceeding had been brought under sections 310 to 313 of the Resource Management Act 1991.
 (7) The findings of the Environment Court are binding on the objector and the other party to the dispute.
 (8) The Environment Court may award those costs that it considers just either in favour of or against either party.
-(9) Subject to clauses 79 to 88 of Schedule 13 of the Natural and Built Environment Act 2023, no appeal lies from any declaration of the Environment Court under this section.
+(9) Subject to sections 299 to 308 of the Resource Management Act 1991, no appeal lies from any declaration of the Environment Court under this section.

 ### 24 Construction or maintenance of works on roads
 (1) Except as provided in subsections (2) and (5), an electricity operator may from time to time construct and maintain works in, on, along, over, across, or under any road, and for any of these purposes may—